Editorial by Industrial Quick Search

 Hot Chamber High Pressure Die Casting

-Hot chamber high pressure die casting is ideal for metal alloys with low melting points, such as lead, zinc, tin, and some magnesium alloys.
-Known as a gooseneck machine because of its structure, hot chamber high pressure die casting machines include a furnace, burner, cylinder, piston, nozzle, gooseneck, die, and ejection pins.
+Hot chamber high pressure die casting, sometimes referred to as direct injection die casting, is optimized for processing alloys with low melting temperatures, such as zinc, lead, tin, and select magnesium alloys.
+Utilizing a gooseneck mechanism integrated into the casting machine, a typical hot chamber HPDC system features an internal melting furnace, burner, cylinder, piston, nozzle, die, and hydraulic ejection pins.

 Cold Chamber High Pressure Die Casting